kauppie/sliceutils/README.md

 ### >> _IsSet_

-Returns true for slices that are sets.
+Returns true for slices that are sets i.e. contain only unique elements.
 Requires slice elements to be `comparable`.

 ### >> _Join_